Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Merrit Island has grown by 6% within the last decade or two.
+Notes: Merrit Island has grown 6% within the last decade.
 The peninsula upon which the community sits belongs to no particular city.
 The county administers government services to Merritt Island residents.
+Home prices have increased 26% since last year.

 Recommended as a Retirement Spot?
 Yes